nvts8a/dvr-scheduler/README.md

 * Get recordings by UUID
 * Get recordings by Channel
 * Get recordings by a datetime
-* Get recordings in a span of time

 A recordings should look as follows:
 * UUID